Preload Strategies for Success

-Preloading a precision bearing offers a lot of benefits, like higher speeds and long bearing life.
-A preload is required for angular contact bearings because these bearings need constant contact between the balls and raceway, which is achieved through a preload.
-This constant contact allows angular contact bearings to operate at higher speeds and have higher load ratings than a common radial ball bearing.
+The constant contact between the balls and raceway allows angular contact bearings to operate at higher speeds and have higher load ratings than a common radial ball bearing.

 1. Application Speed (RPM)

-Application speed is one of the most direct influences on bearing preload.
 The faster the rotational speeds (RPMs) the more centrifugal force is generated.
-Centrifugal force produces a powerful radial push on the balls as it rotates around the bearing.
+Centrifugal force produces a powerful outward force on the balls as it rotates around the bearing.

 2. Application Loads